newtondotcom/CoffreTonDoc/README.md

 ## TODO LIST

+> This is a WIP

+-   Make the uncrypt working when download the file from s3
 -   Add screenshots to the README
 -   Optimize the arborescence loading
 -   Try to make the search work using [this awesome thing](https://github.com/tantaraio/voy)